NoNickeD/pod-restart-notifier-operator/README.md

 2. To see the operator logs:
     $ kubectl logs -n {{ .Release.Namespace }} -l app=pod-restart-notifier

-3. To verify the operator's functionality, you can induce a restart in a pod and then check the operator logs or your Discord channel for notifications.
+3. To verify the operator's functionality, you can induce a restart in a pod and then check the operator logs or your Discord channel, Microsoft Teams, or Slack for notifications.

+Setup:
-Remember, you should have your Discord webhook URL set up to receive the notifications.
-If you need to adjust the webhook, you can update the Helm release.
+- Ensure you have your Discord webhook URL set up to receive the notifications.
+- For Microsoft Teams, set up an incoming webhook connector in your Teams channel to get a webhook URL.
+- For Slack, create an incoming webhook from the "Apps" section in your Slack workspace to receive a webhook URL.

+Configuration:
+- If you need to adjust the webhook URLs, you can update the Helm release or modify the `values.yaml`.

 Happy monitoring!
 ```